 Net product revenues for the quarter ended

-Reconciliations of applicable GAAP measures to non-GAAP adjusted information are included at the end of the press release.
+Reconciliations of applicable GAAP financial measures to Non-GAAP financial measures are included at the end of this press release.

 - Research and Development expenses were